honestbank/kp/docs/docs/middlewares/retrycounter.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

 # Retry Count
-This is an informational middleware.
-The purpose of this middleware is to provide an API to get the current retry count for a message.
+The retry count middleware is a middleware for the KP library that adds the current retry count to the context of the message processing.
+The retry count is the number of times the message has been retried by the retry middleware.

 :::info
 If you forget to add the middleware and tried to access the value, it's going to return `int(0)`